 Main Subheading: The Enduring Legacy of Marlo Thomas

-Marlo Thomas stepped into the spotlight during a pivotal era in television history, a time when the industry was beginning to embrace more diverse and progressive storylines.
+Marlo Thomas stepped into the spotlight during a central era in television history, a time when the industry was beginning to embrace more diverse and progressive storylines.
 Her role as Ann Marie in That Girl broke new ground, portraying an independent, single woman pursuing her dreams in New York City.
 This character challenged traditional gender roles and resonated with a generation of women seeking autonomy and self-discovery.

 Comprehensive Overview of Marlo Thomas's Career